310mc/https-310mc.github.io-tl/source/_posts/scout/beasts.md

 Hm, hm… He was worried about me?

 You so happened to spot him, and after you heard him out, you went looking for me in the store…?
+{% endbubble %}

+{% bubble Arashi sigh %}
 I’m so sorry!
-I got really into the conversations I had with the manager~
+I got really into the conversations I had with the manager…

 She even showed me the storage room full of all the new upcoming stuff!

 Do you know where Tetora-kun is right now?
 Eh?
 In the dressing room?

 Did he get too embarrassed to go out wearing a cute outfit?
+{% endbubble %}

+{% bubble Arashi sad3 %}
 <th>(Oh my gosh, he *seriously* did what I told him to do…?)</th>

 <th>(I thought he was just going through some random teenage dilemma…)</th>